hankunren/hankunren.github.io/content/project/storage-sizing/index.md

 {{< figure src="figure-storage-sizing.jpg" caption="Solar–battery microgrid’s (a) unconstrained storage profile and (b) constrained storage profile." numbered="true" >}}

-The method is applied to a solar-battery home case study to determine the storage size for each day, week, and month.
-The results, presented in Figure 2, indicate that peak summer and peak winter require smaller storage, while early summer and early autumn require larger storage.
-This is because high demand and generation necessitate larger storage, whereas low demand or low generation requires smaller storage.
+The method is applied to a solar-battery home case study to determine the storage size requirement for each day, week, and month of the year.
+The results, presented in Figure 2, indicate that summer and winter require smaller storage, while spring and autumn require larger storage.
+This is because high demand and generation requires larger storage, whereas either low demand or low generation will result in smaller storage requirements.
 {style="text-align: justify;"}

 {{< figure src="figure-daily-weekly-monthly.jpg" caption="Storage size calculated using the (a) monthly, (b) weekly, and (c) daily design period." numbered="true" >}}

 The study also demonstrates that increasing the storage size reduces the marginal increase in energy provided by storage, indicating diminishing returns.
-The thresholds for diminishing returns are defined by the largest daily and annual storage designs, as illustrated in Figure 3.
-The results show that the largest daily design only requires 3% of the annual design's storage size but provides 80% of the energy supplied by the annual design.
+The thresholds for diminishing returns are defined by the largest daily and annual storage sizes, as illustrated in Figure 3.
+The results show that the largest daily storage size is only 3% of the annual storage size, but provides 80% of the energy supplied by the annual storage.
 {style="text-align: justify;"}

 {{< figure src="figure-storage-size-in-context.jpg" caption="Storage size and the associated energy provided to the microgrid" numbered="true" >}}